- Tablet: 200 mg, 400 mg

-Carbamazepine is a medication that treats bipolar disorder (also known as manic depression).
-It is approved for the treatment of epilepsy or seizure disorders as well as acute mania and mixed episodes associated with bipolar disorder.
-Bipolar disorder involves episodes of mania and/or depression.
+Carbamazepine is a mood stabilizer medication that works in the brain.
+It is approved for the treatment of bipolar 1 disorder (also known as manic depression) as well as for epilepsy and trigeminal neuralgia.
+Bipolar disorder involves episodes of depression and/or mania.

 Symptoms of depression include:

 - Depressed mood – feeling sad, empty, or tearful

 - Loss of interest or pleasure in normal activities

 - Sleep and eat more or less than usual (for most people it is less)